Shu244/BeeBoardHardware/README.md

 # Overview

+This repo contains a generic power supply for ESP32 and other MCUs.
+This board includes:

+1) Charging circuit with power path
-This repo contains a generic power supply that supports a battery and a power button (for turning on power and programmatically turning off power).
+2) Power button (for turning on power manually and programmatically turning off power to save battery)
+3) PENDING: battery status bar

+The purpose of this board is to contain all necessary components to make the MCU portable with precise battery control.

 ## Block diagram